AceFire6/jethromuller.co.za/src/content/blog/setting_up_esp32/Setting up an ESP-WROOM-32.md

 > [!WARNING] Warning
 > Apparently it being `S1LABs` instead of `SILABs` indicates that it's a counterfeit CP2102 which
 > could cause issues.
-I have not confirmed this myself.
+I haven't confirmed this myself.
+> <!-- vale off -->
 > "...a counterfeit CP2102 that was leaking 5 volts to the ESP32 (4.05v to the En pin, and 5v to
 > Rx).
 Easy to check for this if you have otherwise inexplicable wifi issues: just measure the
 > voltages at En and Rx on the dev board relative to Gnd.
 They should both be
 > 3.3v..." - [/u/brandyn in r/esp32](https://www.reddit.com/r/esp32/comments/17vmyi8/comment/k9bm24t/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
+> <!-- vale on -->

 ![CP2102](cp2102.webp "CP2102 UART Bridge Virtual COM Port")

 You will need to download the drivers for your specific USB VCP.
-The drivers for CP210X VCPs can be found on the [Silicon Labs download page](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+The drivers for CP210X VCP boards can be found on the [Silicon Labs download page](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

 Download the drivers appropriate for your operating system and install them.
 In my case I installed